A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 Step 3: SUTTI Impact Inference to All Data

-The need to infer impact is due to two reasons.
-First, only the performance of the responding farmers is observable, whereas we are more interested in the overall impact.
-On the other hand, only a part of the outliers is finally corrected, and the key performance indicators are therefore calculated on robust data.
+The need of impact inference comes from two reasons.
+On one hand, only farmer’s performance in SUTTI program is observable, whereas we are more interested in the general impact.
+On the other hand, only part of the outliers is finally corrected, and the KPIs are hence calculated on robust data.

-In this case, we proceed to impact inference.
-The basic idea of impact inference is simple: we estimate the impact on the sample data, make some adjustments for identified biases, and then project the impact on all data.
-The equation for the estimated data on the sample data is written as follows: estimated impact of the SUTTI program = the actual value of the KPI – the counterfactual value of the KPI (i.e., the value the KPI would have if there were no SUTTI program).
+In this case, we do the impact inference.
+The basic idea of impact inference is simple: we estimate the impact on sample data, based on some classical models (e.g., difference-in-difference model), then we make some adjustmentsaccording to the bias (e.g., introduce other variables into the model, or change the model structure).
+We can thus project estimated results based on sample data as the impact on all data.
+The equation estimated data on sample data is written as follows: estimated impact of SUTTI program = the actual value of KPI – the counterfactual value of KPI.

-For example, suppose that in the SUTTI data we have 1000 farmers and only the data for 600 farmers is robust.
-First, we perform an impact inference on these 600 farmers, and, after calculation, we find that their average income increases by $1,000 per year.
-We then realize that these farmers are younger relative to the data set, and that it is easier for young farmers to accept a new technology and that projecting their average increase over all participants would be too optimistic.
-So, we make some adjustments (which may be the subject of a future article) considering the statistical distribution of the sample of “respondents” but also of all participants, and the final estimated impact on farmers’ income is for example an increase of (1000 – x%) dollars per month over all participants.
+For example, suppose that in the data of SUTTI program, we have 1000 farmers and only the data of 600 farmers is robust.
+First, we do impact inference on those 600 farmers, and after calculation, we notice that their average income increase is 1000 dollars per month.
+Then we realize that these farmers are younger compared with all data, and younger farmers are easier to accept new technology.
+So we do some adjustments, and the final estimated impact on farmer’s income is 800 dollars per month of increase.

-And as for the selection bias, it is the bias that results from the failure to ensure the proper randomization of a population sample, like self-selection, survivorship bias, pre-screening of participants, etc. In any case, the most radical solution is to know how does the exact selection bias look like in the dataset and so we can adjust it in the estimation model.
+And as for the selection bias, it is the bias that results from the failure to ensure the proper randomization of a sampled population, like self-selection, survivorship bias, pre-screening of participants, etc. In any case, the most radical solution is to know how does the exact selection bias look like in the dataset and so we can adjust it in the estimation model.

 Conclusion